-Pagalpanti Trailer: John Abraham, Anil Kapoor & Others Promise A Crazy & Hilarious Ride!
+Pagalpanti Trailer: John Abraham, Anil Kapoor And Others Promise A Crazy And Hilarious Ride!

 Speaking about the ensemble cast of the film, Bazmi earlier told Bollywood Hungama, "The cast is really special because I have worked with Anil Kapoor in so many films.
 This would be my eleventh film with him.
 Also, I have earlier worked with John Abraham in Welcome Back (2015).
 In that film, he hardly had two comedy scenes.
 His expressions in those scenes were so impressive that back then, I had told him that one day I would like to direct him in a full-fledged comic role.
 When I approached him for this film, he said that he was really fond of comedy movies and was keen to do something like this.''

-Buzz is that the makers are planning to take his film ahead as a franchise.
+Buzz is that the makers are planning to take this film ahead as a franchise.
 Kumar Mangat, the producer of 'Pagalpanti' told Mumbai Mirror, "It is going to be a big franchise, and our team has started work on the script for part two."

 'Pagalpanti' is slated to hit the theatrical screens on November 22, 2019.